AK97/messengerbot/README.md

     "9012": "Carol",
 }
 ```
-where keys are fb profile IDs and names are names/nicknames.
+where keys are fb numeric profile IDs and values are names/nicknames.
 Include any user you wish to ever address by name.
 - ```npm install```
 - ```npm start```

+### Usage
-- Begin chatting the bot's account or add it to any group chat.
+You can chat with the bot individually or add it to any group chat.
+It might be helpful to start by saying "!help".